 One discouragement is my own failure to lead evangelistically outside of the pulpit.
 I believe evangelistic zeal and practice are as much caught as they are taught.

-Sad.
+Accurate and sad.
 But not uncommon.
 Here is a gifted young pastor with a wonderful family and good theology who is making little headway in equipping the saints for the work of the ministry (Ephesians 4:11-12).
 All over the country, young pastors and old pastors, pastors who are loved by their congregations and pastors who are tolerated by their congregations are failing in exactly the same way.

 The good news is that he knows that “evangelistic zeal and practice are as much caught as they are taught.”